 Skip navigation

 Trade tax is levied on the trade income.
 This is the profit from business operations minus or plus certain amounts.
 It reflects the earning power of your business.
-Profit is determined according to the rules of the Income Tax Act and the Corporation Tax Act.
+Profits are determined according to the rules of the Income Tax and Corporation Tax Act.

 The tax office calculates the tax assessment amount.
-This amounts to a uniform 3.5 percent of the trade income for all trade businesses.
-In the case of natural persons and partnerships, the tax office reduces the trade income beforehand by the tax-free amount of 24,500 euros.
-In addition, 4 times the trade tax assessment amount (up to and including 2019: 3.8 times the trade tax assessment amount) is credited against income tax as part of a maximum amount calculation.
+This amounts to a uniform 3.5 percent of the trade income for all commercial enterprises.
+In the case of natural persons and partnerships, the tax office first reduces the trade income by the tax-free amount of EUR 24,500.
+In addition, 4 times the trade tax assessment amount (up to and including 2019: 3.8 times the trade tax assessment amount) is offset against income tax as part of a maximum amount calculation.

-The tax office sends the tax assessment amount to you and the municipality in which you have your place of business.
+The tax office sends the tax assessment amount to you and the municipality in which you have your registered office.

 Note

-The tax office divides the tax assessment amount according to a certain distribution key if you
+The tax office divides the tax assessment amount according to a specific distribution key if you

 • a commercial enterprise